 Health Informatics and Health Information Management

-The Nutritional Sciences minor provides students with a foundation of knowledge in the study of nutrition science, food systems, food studies, and population health.
-Through an examination of food and nutrition policies and practices that affect sustainable diets and long term health, students will gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture and the environment.
-The Nutritional Sciences Minor is administered by the Nutritional Sciences Program.
+The Nutrition Minor provides students with a foundation of knowledge in nutritional sciences, food systems, food studies, and population health.
+Through an examination of food and nutrition policies and practices that affect sustainable diets and long-term health, students will gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture and the environment.
+The Nutrition Minor is administered by the Nutritional Sciences Program.